Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 And I don't think there will be a special prosecutor.

-This issue is achieved its purpose.
+This issue has achieved its purpose.

-Look, folks, somebody has leaked three times.
+Look, folks, somebody has leaked three times very detailed and very damaging stuff.

 All you got, all we got today was Obama saying he's offended that anybody would think it's him.